-Nepal: PM Oli resigns amid uproar
+Nepal: President Poudel, PM Oli resign amid uproar

 Guwahati: All is not well in Nepal.

-Amid unrest that erupted on Monday following the government’s decision to ban social media, Prime Minister KP Sharma Oli on Tuesday resigned.
+Amid unrest that erupted on Monday following the government’s decision to ban social media, Prime Minister KP Sharma Oli on Tuesday resigned followed by the resignation of President Ram Chandra Poudel.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!